 “I want you to be wise in what is good and innocent in what is evil.”
 (Romans 16:19)

 Paul saw the saints as gifted and knowledgeable.
-He had no interest in controlling, micromanaging, and babysitting them.
+He didn’t view them as spiritually or intellectually incompetent or inadequate.
 He expected them to be spiritually-competent enough to exercise their spiritual gifts in decency and order (1 Corinthians 12, Romans 12:6-8).